 I most enjoy wily high sierra trout—Brook Trout mainly, but also Golden Trout, and sometimes Rainbow Trout (Brown Trout are generally not stocked in the Sierra).
 I do not fly fish because it is impossible in many of the small streams with brush and such nearby.
 And I do like a good trout dinner—I have yet to observe any fly fisherperson land a fish in the waters that I fish.

-- G.Loomis Travel- Escape Series ETR 75-3 ULS-4 (for travel/hiking) or other G Loomis Classic Trout panfish spinning rod.
+- G.Loomis Travel- Escape Series ETR 75-3 ULS-4 @AMAZON (for travel/hiking) or other G Loomis Classic Trout panfish spinning rod @AMAZON.
 The rod I use is an older but very similar version of the G Loomis SR 720-2 GLS 6' Ultra-Light Mod-Fast action.
 See detailed info on G Looms fishing rods.

 The knife is 7.75 inches, which gives an idea of the fish sizes.
 The two larger ones are exceptionally large for the extreme elevation at which they were caught, the largest fish I’ve caught in 30 years at similar elevations.